amoghraj096/CECS-574/README.md

 # Comprehensive Analysis of Distributed Machine Learning Approaches

-All the implementation use MNIST dataset and can be iimported directly from the libraries.
+All the implementation use MNIST dataset and can be imported directly from the libraries.
 The code can be run directly using the jupyter notebooks.

 ## [All reduce](https://github.com/amoghraj096/CECS-574/blob/main/AllReduce.ipynb)